awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-exchange-troubleshooting.md

 + **Solution:** `WaitCondition` errors are often transient EC2 failures and retrying the deployment may succeed\.
 For additional assistance, contact [AWS Support](https://aws.amazon.com/contact-us)\.

 **Permission errors**
-+ **Cause:** Insufficient IAM permissions could be the cause of various failures in the RD Gateway deployment\.
++ **Cause:** Insufficient AWS Identity and Access Management \(IAM\) permissions could be the cause of various failures in the Launch Wizard deployment\.
 Errors caused by insufficient permissions may occur within the EC2 instances as scripts are run during the application deployment\.
 Other errors may return a verbose message indicating there are insufficient permissions similar to the following:

   ```
   User: arn:aws:iam::123456789098:user/test-user is not authorized to perform: elasticloadbalancing:CreateTargetGroup on resource: arn:aws:elasticloadbalancing:us-east-1:123456789098:targetgroup/myTargetGroup/*)